Paultree/morse-code-translator/README.md

         - Make another branch for soln two.. doing live translations..
         - make another textarea that accepts morse input and outputs morse code.
 Similarly the other text area only accepts english letters and outputs english letter.
         - Add an error where next input has to match the previous character...

+2/12/2022
+- Changed to live translation.
+- put in 4 regex that only allows user to input alphabet and -_./ chararcters.